AdknownInc/grafana-scalyr-proxy-server/README.md

 And that's it, you have configured the scalyr data source.

+## Alerts - ElasticSearch Hack

+At the moment, grafana does not support alerts of custom datasource plugins.
+This is because alerts call the backend of grafana and require a custom go function handler to run in response to the alert endpoint being hit.

+To allow the use of alerts, this backend will support an elasticsearch datasource plugin to allow alerts.
+It will require your scalyr queries to be in complex query format, but you'll get grafana alerts out of it.

+### ElasticsearchFaker install

+#### TODO
+instructions on installing an elasticsearch datasource plugin that points to this proxy server

+#### TODO
+instructions on setting up alerts for Scalyr

 # TODO:
 * Add a Contribution guide
 * Add further documentation about numeric vs facet vs complex